hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 With AMD's profiling tools, developers are able to gain important insight into how efficiently their application is using hardware resources and effectively diagnose potential bottlenecks contributing to poor performance.
-Developers working with AMD Instinct accelerators have multiple tools depending on their specific profiling needs; these include:
+Developers working with AMD Instinct GPUs have multiple tools depending on their specific profiling needs; these include:

 * :ref:`ROCProfiler <mi300x-rocprof>`